WanderingSpaceThinker/nonexistence/_posts/2021-12-12-Emergent-Love.md

 This would mean that each branch is unique as it results from the specific mix and proportions of feelings/factors that comprises it.
 Like a cooking recipe, each one has their own ingredients and quantities, except here, the list of available ingredients depends on the person the love blossoms from.

 For example, a father's love for his offspring might be comprised, among other things, of a desire to protect and provide for them, to make them happy and ensure they grow into healthy adults.
-Of course, various underlying biological, sociological and [human compatibility]({{ site.baseurl }}/understand/2021/10/31/Human-compatibility.html) factors are also at play.

 Wait, there's more!
 You can totally be attracted to someone without loving them, people don't think twice about their one-night stands...
 That's true of other feelings as well: a teacher wants their pupils to succeed, however, it can hardly be called love.

 Perhaps, for a collection of feelings to qualify as love you need a baseline, a *love factor*, akin to an oven that bakes our ingredients into a cake, if we go back to our cooking recipe analogy.
 We can then redefine love as:

 > The specific state of mind of a person, resulting from the interactions of their feelings towards a particular someone or something, and the love factor.

+Also, feelings are not alone in this, various underlying biological, sociological and [human compatibility]({{ site.baseurl }}/understand/2021/10/31/Human-compatibility.html) factors are also at play and might interact with the love factor as well.

 ![love]({{ site.baseurl }}{{ page.images[2].image_path }})
 <p class="legend">A diagram showing an example of love, again expertly drawn</p>